Kai Kara-France

 James Kaiwhare "Kai" Kara-France (born 26 March 1993) is a New Zealand professional mixed martial artist.
-He currently competes in the flyweight division of the Ultimate Fighting Championship (UFC).
+He currently competes in the flyweight division of the Ultimate Fighting Championship (UFC), where he was a UFC flyweight title challenger.

 Background

 Kara-France started practicing Brazilian jiu-jitsu at the age of 10 but stopped after two years.
 After being bullied for his small stature in high school, Mount Albert Grammar School, he started training mixed martial arts as a whole.
 Kara-France attended Unitec Institute of Technology for a spell, but dropped out.
-He is of Māori ancestry, with connections to Waikato, Ngāti Tūwharetoa, Ngāti Kahungunu and Tūhoe.
+He is of Māori ancestry.

 Mixed martial arts career

 Early career

 In November 2010, Kara-France began his professional MMA career in his home city of Auckland, with a first-round TKO win over Ray Karaitiana.

 Kara-France decided to drop out of the university after seeing a Facebook post promoting Tiger Muay Thai gym scholarship.
 He applied to the gym and was awarded the scholarship after competing in the try-outs.
 He moved to Phuket, Thailand, in 2013 where he trained and built his mixed martial arts record by fighting around Asia and The Pacific.